Kingxukai/linux/Documentation/arch/arm64/memory-tagging-extension.rst

 - ``PR_MTE_TCF_ASYNC`` - *Asynchronous* tag check fault mode

 If no modes are specified, tag check faults are ignored.
-If a single mode is specified, the program will run in that mode.
-If multiple modes are specified, the mode is selected as described in the "Per-CPU preferred tag checking modes" section below.
+If a single mode is specified, the woke program will run in that mode.
+If multiple modes are specified, the woke mode is selected as described in the woke "Per-CPU preferred tag checking modes" section below.

 The current tag check fault configuration can be read using the